star-whale/starwhale/docs/docs/tutorials/cifar10.md

 * Assume that you have Python3.7 or above installed

-Clone starwhale repo and install the requirements
+Clone the Starwhale repo and install the requirements:

 ```console
 git clone https://github.com/star-whale/starwhale.git